Ibiza and Formentera Beach Life: discovering the Balearics

 We'll begin our journey by discovering the most famous coves, like Cala Comte, where the setting sun paints the sea a thousand shades.
 We'll relax on the golden sand, listening to the gentle sound of the waves and admiring the breathtaking view.
 But Ibiza isn't just about relaxing!
 We'll let its energy infect us, dancing until dawn in the world's most famous clubs .

-Our evenings will be the perfect opportunity to savor the local cuisine, enjoying fresh seafood and traditional produce.
+Our evenings will be the perfect opportunity to savour the local cuisine, enjoying fresh seafood and traditional produce.
 We'll wander the narrow streets of the old town, admiring the medieval architecture and discovering the secrets of this magical island .

 Welcome to Ibiza!